Solid-State Battery Stocks to Charge Up Your Portfolio

 When it comes to electric vehicles, solid-state battery stocks are expected to be the next major breakthrough.
 Solid-state batteries use solid electrolytes.
 Whereas current lithium-ion batteries use a liquid polymer or gel.

 There are a number of advantages to this type of battery chemistry.
-The biggest of which are higher energy density, faster charge times and reduced fire risk.
-Higher energy density may further ease the range anxiety that has surrounded EVs.
+Higher energy density, faster charge times and reduced fire risk are just a few.
+Higher energy density may further ease the range anxiety that surrounds EVs.
 The same can be said for faster charge times.

-That is not to say there aren’t challenges associated with solid-state batteries.
-Scaling up production is difficult, and that is one reason we haven’t seen them used in large numbers yet.
+That’s not saying there aren’t challenges associated with solid-state batteries.
+Scaling up production is difficult, and that is one reason we haven’t seen them widely used yet.
 For instance, Toyota plans to introduce solid-state-powered vehicles in 2025.
-Plus, the cost of these batteries remains high, with current estimates as high as $800/kWh.
-Li-ion batteries need to hit about $100/kWh for costs to be comparable to internal combustion vehicles.
+Plus, the cost of these batteries remains high, with current estimates up to $800/kWh.

-Thus, investing in solid-state batteries now is a bet on the future.
+So, investing in solid-state battery companies now is a bet on the future.
 If that future becomes a reality, these batteries have the potential to revolutionize an industry that is already revolutionary.